YashB63/GFG-Daily-Questions/README.md

     In both the cases you must utilize the offer i.e. you buy one candy and get K other candies for free.

+Day 132:

+  Q1: Reverse Bits:

+    Given a number x, reverse its binary form and return the answer in decimal.

+  Q2: Reverse Level order Traversal:

+    Given a binary tree of size N, find its reverse level order traversal.

+    ie- the traversal must begin from the last level.

+  Q3: Boundary traversal of matrix:

+    You are given a matrix of dimensions n x m.

+    The task is to perform boundary traversal on the matrix in a clockwise manner starting from the first row of the matrix.